Hebridean Island Cruises

-The restaurant operates like a hotel dining room with tables for two or up to eight for those traveling together.
+The restaurant, refurbished for the 2019 season, operates like a hotel dining room with tables for two or up to eight for those traveling together.
 Single passengers sit at an officer’s table.
 Presentation and service from a European staff are tops with the menu thoroughly British such as a Sunday roast with Yorkshire pudding and sliced duckling , while Scottish specialties may be highland game, sautéed and smoked salmon, and fresh oysters.
 You might wish to, or not, sample haggis, a concoction of calf or lamb hearts, lungs and liver with onion, suet and seasonings and kedgeree made from rice and smoked fish.
 Dinner sees men in jackets and ties with women in equivalent attire; some are formal nights.

 Activities & Entertainment